WC5E/Warcraft-5e-Conversion/README.md

 * `class/rebalance-warrior-features`

-## Warcraft: Heroes' Handbook Documents
+## Warcraft: Heroes' Handbook

-Multiple documents have been created in the process of making this project, each of these documents are linked below.
+These documents have been set up for the project, outside of Github, to track various parts of the project.

 [Version Changelog](https://drive.google.com/open?id=1AtTF7o6sAZZLxA75oa-96ENNNBMAJ-z7m9Y93uk4b8A)